What Is The First Sign Of Strep Throat?

 Treating Strep Throat

-Do not leaving strep throat untreated.
+Do not leave strep throat untreated.
 To schedule an appointment to be examined today, call our Oak Lawn office (708) 424-0900.